Fuel Injector Replacement Cost

 How much does a fuel injector replacement cost?

-The cost to replace one fuel injector can range anywhere from a couple hundred dollars to several thousand, and it really depends on the make and model of your vehicle.
+The cost to replace a single fuel injector can range from a few hundred dollars to several thousand dollars, depending on your vehicle's make and model.

 On a Honda Civic, for example, the total out-the-door cost to replace a single fuel injector may be less than $500.
 (We found genuine Honda fuel injectors online for around $75, and labor may cost you a few hundred bucks more.)